Media Training + Martial Arts: Secrets to Become A Media Star

 And he said if you do not quite right he’s fabulous.

-CK: And he’s and he by the way just a quiCK queen injection he was an accidental teacher.
+CK: And he’s and he by the way just a quick queen injection he was an accidental teacher.
 I never thought I would like I never ever thought I would like RuPaul.
 But when I watch his master class like the real deal, I really like him.

 Susan: Totally now he was right there throughout his class was he not like talk about presence here .
 Right there and I mean that is an embodiment and that’s what we’re going for an embodiment of your values.
 Amen of who you are not who you say you are don’t tell me who you are.

 CK: There wasn’t any kind of posturing it was just he actually did whatever work he needed.
 To do to let go of all that he was just there and giving his truth.
 And if you like it fantastic try it on if you don’t like it fantastic .
-Hey good luCK to you but that’s it.
+Hey good luck to you but that’s it.

 Susan: Everything that I really noticed about him is like oh my gosh how many things he’s done to get.
 To where he is I was like when people say I want to be a media star.
 I want to be on tv oh you are not on tv it is the 10,000 iterative times.
 And it’s not just doing something ten thousand times it’s doing it and an iteration every single time.
 That you do it so it’s the 10,000 hours and then it’s also the progression of practice all the time.
 Like how many times he was on the stage, how many times how afraid.
 He was on the stage and nervous and not knowing whether he was in the right direction or whatever.
-So baCK to the time and what RuPaul said is moments of stillness.
+So back to the time and what RuPaul said is moments of stillness.

 So one practice that you can do that anybody can do is do one minute an hour of breathing.
 And centering and stilling because sometimes people have a really hard time, I’m very active.
 I don’t know if you are too, I don’t have a really easy time sitting.
 I do a lot of my meditative work and my prayers and my thinking and my expressing while I walk.
 I have a notebook and I have my iPhone so sometimes I record into my iPhone or record into notes.